 Imagine you are driving a car from Point A to Point B. You get into the car, and suddenly it starts raining.
 You can’t see clearly because the car wipers aren’t working.
 As you can’t see the view clearly, you can’t drive.
 Even if the wipers start working, you aren’t able to view the other vehicles clearly, so you still can’t drive the car.
 As you aren’t able to see either the details or a clear way.
 2 Buddhist meditation types enable you to have a clear and detailed view.
 Both of the meditation types are interconnected, as without a clear view, you can’t drive.
 Or without a detailed view, you could have an accident.
 Read the article to discover the 2 main Buddhist meditation types.

 Samatha meditation allows you to rest your mind, calm your feelings, and provide peace to your mind.
-When you perform Samatha meditation, you make it habitual not to worry about things because worrying about them only will cost you peace of mind.
+When you perform Samatha meditation, you make it habitual not to worry about things because worrying about them only costs you peace of mind.
+This meditation method is best for you if you are a beginner and want to have calmness or enhance concentration.
+The practices need to focus on 1 object among breathing, visual objective, and mantra.
+Once you become the master of Samatha meditation, your concentration in the other practices will be more in-depth.

 Budh said, “When your mind becomes peaceful, serene serene and calm, then it will help to see the reality”.